Angelo Ruggiero: Personal toll over Salvatore's death

-After Ruggiero was notified of his brother, Salvatore's death in a plane crash, he, along with Gene Gotti and John Carneglia, went to Salvatore's hideout in Franklin Lakes, New Jersey, searching for a yet-to-be-sold shipment of heroin and cash.
+After Ruggiero was notified of his brother Salvatore's death in a plane crash, he, Gene Gotti, and John Carneglia went to Salvatore's hideout in Franklin Lakes, New Jersey, searching for a yet-to-be-sold shipment of heroin and cash.
 A few months earlier however, hoping to catch up with his elusive brother and to gain evidence to indict John Gotti, the FBI's Gambino Squad had thoroughly wired Ruggiero's home.
 Not only was his telephone line bugged, but microphones were placed in his kitchen, den and dining room.
 Federal agents were able to record Ruggiero's attorney Micheal Coiro, offering condolences to Ruggiero on the death of his brother, and then saying, "Gene found the heroin."
 The talk of heroin in the wake of Salvatore's death and the connection to a Gotti family relative seized the attention of the investigating FBI agents.
 The investigation into Ruggiero suddenly held promise in leading to indictments of major family operatives.

-Ruggiero was known as a constant chatter-box, given his nick name "quack quack", providing a running commentary on everything going on around him.
+Ruggiero was known as a constant chatter-box, providing a running commentary on everything going on around him, hence his nickname "quack quack".
 Everyone who visited him had to endure endless gossip, complaints and general indiscretions.
-The death of his brother Salvatore hit Ruggiero hard, and he was often overheard on FBI wiretaps in his Cedarhurst, New York, home wistfully speaking of his brother to Gerlando Sciascia and Joseph LoPresti, his two drug trafficking partners.
-Unlike his brother Salvatore who became a multi-millionaire from his successful large scale drug trafficking operation, Ruggiero would never rise above a wealthy street-level mobster.
+The death of his brother Salvatore hit Ruggiero hard, and he was often overheard on FBI wiretaps in his Cedarhurst home wistfully speaking of his brother to Gerlando Sciascia and Joseph LoPresti, his two drug-trafficking partners.
+Unlike his brother Salvatore, who became a multi-millionaire from his successful large scale drug trafficking operation, Ruggiero would never rise above a wealthy street-level mobster.
 He later told Joseph LoPresti, "You know I lost my brother.
-I said to myself: "I'll have to get drunk".
+I said to myself: 'I'll have to get drunk.'
 I had two vodkas ...
 I went in my room, I closed the door and I cried ..."
 The bugs also overheard Angelo saying how difficult it was accepting his brother's death because the body was in "fuckin pieces."
 He added: "If he would have been shot in the head and [they] found him in the streets- that's part of our life, I could accept that.".